Things to do in

 Shopping

-There are many good art galleries in Lincoln City.
-One that we love is Mossy Creek Pottery, just south of Lincoln City.
+There are several good art galleries in Lincoln City.
+Two that we love are the Pacific Artists Co-op Gallery, and the Mossy Creek Pottery, which is just south of Lincoln City.

 Beaches